nick-jonas/static-jspm-boiler/README.md

 [chrome://flags/#enable-javascript-harmony](chrome://flags/#enable-javascript-harmony)

-Then to launch a local server:
+We use the local [AppEngine Python dev server](https://cloud.google.com/appengine/docs/python/tools/devserver) on port 6969, and proxy it via Browsersync to port 5000 for livereloading functionality.
+Launch a local server by running:

 ```
 npm run serve
 ```

 ## Building for Production